 Surplus funds generated from The Buttery Private are carefully applied to The Buttery’s charitable works.

-These include: a residential treatment program where most participants are treated at no direct cost to themselves; a free family counselling program for the family members and loved ones of people who may have mental health and/or addiction issues; preventive programs for youth at risk as well as programs in the community for youth and adults who may have mental health, gambling or substance abuse issues.
+These include: a residential treatment program where most participants are treated at no direct cost to themselves; a free family counselling program for the family members and loved ones of people who may have mental health and/or addiction issues; preventive programs for youth at risk as well as programs in the community for youth and adults who may have mental health, addiction, alcohol or substance misuse issues.